Touch the tip or front edge of your tongue to the roof of your mouth behind your teeth. Air flows through your nose.

 Americans pronounce noteworthy as NOHT-wur-dhee (/ˈnoʊtˌwɜrði/).
-The R is one continuous sound with the vowel — the tongue curls back rather than rolling.
 Stress falls on the first syllable — keep everything else short and quick.
+You'll hear it in sentences like "Your overall performance this year has been outstanding and noteworthy".

 Record yourself saying "noteworthy" and play it back.
 The mic stays on your device — nothing's uploaded.